 Deposit: All students accepted to the program must confirm their spot by paying a non-refundable $300 deposit, to be applied towards tuition for the program.

-Program Fee: Students will be required to pay a program fee.
-All program fees will be announced as soon as possible.
+Program Fee: Students will be required to pay a $900 program fee.
 The program fee covers in-country transportation, most meals, housing and excursions.

 All students are responsible for 3 credits AU tuition, international airfare and immunizations.

 In this 3-credit graduate course, in partnership with SIS partner, the Georgian Institute of Public Affairs (GIPA), students will have the opportunity to spend significant time living, studying, and working in a region that is experiencing monumental social, economic, and political change.
 Students will get to explore security issues in the Caucasus and in Central Asia.

 The location of the program will allow participants to familiarize themselves with Georgia's experience in economic reforms, eliminating petty corruption, and success in infrastructure development.
 Georgia is a key transit country for the renewed Silk Road, facilitating trade and investments between Europe and Asia.
 Several major pipelines, ports, highways, and railways cross the country and create an opportunity for on-land connection between the Eastern part of the Asian continent, via Central Asia, Azerbaijan and Georgia to Turkey and to Europe.
 At the same time, Georgia is an interesting case of a country with multiple security challenges.
 In addition, Georgia can be an interesting place for discussions about how the world class infrastructure could serve as a deterrent and guarantor for security.

 (a) A pre-departure workshop that will address the academics, logistics, policies, and guidelines for all participants.